 Thumbs survey can be used at every touchpoint of your business to gather customer feedback on any aspect of your product or service.
 The surveys are too short and easy, which prevents survey fatigue.
 This enables you to get feedback at many touchpoints, understand customer sentiment for every aspect of your business, quickly identify the business' strengths and weaknesses, and improve customer experiences.

 Sometimes customers do not have words to explain how they feel in a detailed feedback survey, and sometimes they give inaccurate responses in confusion or hesitation.
 But thumbs surveys can fetch more accurate answers.
 As there is no complexity in the surveys, they will provide you with a thumbs up if the customers are happy with the experience.
 If they are unhappy, they will straight away give you a thumbs down.

 5. Higher Response Rate

 The tendency of customers to respond to simple and less time-consuming surveys is more as compared to regular surveys.
-So, due to the straightforward, fast, and easy nature of Thumbs Surveys, they can fetch a high response rate than other surveys.
+So, due to the straightforward, fast, and easy nature of thumbs surveys, they can fetch a higher response rate than other surveys.

 When to Use Thumbs Up/Down Surveys?